skelsec/octopwnweb/README.md

 # OctoPwnWeb
 Internal pentest framework running in you browser via WebAssembly, powered by Pyodide.
-For more information I have made a talk on Area41 conference introducing this [tool](https://youtu.be/jStdrDHTmD4).
+For more information I have made a talk on Area41 conference introducing this [tool](https://youtu.be/jStdrDHTmD4)
+Official release hosted on Amazon S3 can be accessed [here](http://octopwn.porchetta.industries/)

 ## :triangular_flag_on_post: Sponsors